-Recommendation(s) Management of Blood Cholesterol The AAFP refer to and affirm the ACC/AHA 2018 guideline on management of blood cholesterol 8 which recommends that a heart-healthy lifestyle should be emphasized for all individuals.
-Lifestyle therapy should be the primary intervention for metabolic syndrome. $(2019)^{329}$ · Cardiology/American Heart Association Guideline on the Primary Prevention All adults should consume a diet emphasizing intake of vegetables, fruits, legumes, nuts, whole grains and fish; replacement of saturated fat with dietary monounsaturated and polyunsaturated fats; reduced amounts of cholesterol and sodium; minimized intake of processed meats, refined carbohydrates, and sweetened beverages; and intake of trans fats avoided.
+Recommendation(s) Title (year) American Academy of Family Physicians Management of Blood Cholesterol (2019) 329 The AAFP refer to and affirm the ACC/AHA 2018 guideline on management of blood cholesterol 8 which recommends that a heart-healthy lifestyle should be emphasized for all individuals.
+Lifestyle therapy should be the primary intervention for metabolic syndrome.
+American College of Cardiology/American Heart Association All adults should consume a diet emphasizing intake of vegetables, fruits, legumes, nuts, whole grains and fish; replacement of saturated fat with dietary monounsaturated and polyunsaturated fats; reduced amounts of cholesterol and sodium; minimized intake of processed meats, refined carbohydrates, and sweetened beverages; and intake of trans fats avoided.
 For adults with overweight and obesity, counseling and comprehensive lifestyle interventions, including caloric restriction are recommended for achieving and maintaining weight loss.
 Adults should be routinely counseled in healthcare visits to optimize a physically active lifestyle and should engage in at least 150 minutes per week of accumulated moderate-intensity or 75 minutes per week of vigorous-intensity aerobic physical activity (or an equivalent combination of moderate and vigorous activity).
 For adults unable to meet the minimum physical activity recommendations, engaging in some moderate- or vigorous-intensity physical activity, even if less than this recommended amount, can be beneficial.
-Decreasing sedentary behavior in adults may be reasonable to reduce ASCVD risk.
+Decreasing sedentary behavior in adults may be reasonable to reduce ASCVD US Department of Health and Human Services Physical Activity Guidelines for Americans, 2 nd edition, 2018 9 risk.
 In adults with elevated blood pressure (BP) or hypertension, including those requiring antihypertensive medications, nonpharmacological interventions are recommended to reduce BP.
-These include: • weight loss • a heart-healthy dietary pattern • sodium reduction • dietary potassium supplementation increased physical activity with a structured exercise program; and limited algebra.
-Human Services Physical Activity Guidelines for Americans, 2 nd edition, 2018 9 limited alcohol For the general adult population: Adults should move more and sit less throughout the day.
+These include: weight loss a heart-healthy dietary pattern sodium reduction dietary potassium supplementation increased physical activity with a structured exercise program; and limited alcohol For the general adult population: Adults should move more and sit less throughout the day.
 Some physical activity is better than none.
 Adults who sit less and do any amount of moderate-to-vigorous physical activity gain some health benefits.
 For substantial health benefits, adults should do at least 150 minutes (2 hours and 30 minutes) to 300 minutes (5 hours) a week of moderate-intensity, or 75 minutes (1 hour and 15 minutes) to 150 minutes (2 hours and 30 minutes) a week of vigorous-intensity aerobic physical activity, or an equivalent combination of moderate- and vigorous-intensity aerobic activity.
 Preferably, aerobic activity should be spread throughout the week.
 Additional health benefits are gained by engaging in physical activity beyond the equivalent of 300 minutes (5 hours) of moderate-intensity physical activity a week.
-Adults should also do muscle-strengthening activities of moderate or greater intensity and that involve all major muscle groups on 2 or more days a week, as these activities provide additional health benefits PA in adults with chronic health conditions: When adults with chronic conditions or disabilities are not able to meet the above key guidelines, they should engage in regular physical activity according to their abilities and should avoid inactivity. •
+Adults should also do muscle-strengthening activities of moderate or greater intensity and that involve all major muscle groups on 2 or more days a week, as these activities provide additional health benefits PA in adults with chronic health conditions: When adults with chronic conditions or disabilities are not able to meet the above key guidelines, they should engage in regular physical activity.